Q: What if I’m busy and can’t work on the week’s prompts? Will they expire?

 A: After the program wraps up, you’ll receive a link to an exclusive Submittable form for Weekly Writes submitters.
 This form will allow you to submit one piece for free, and we’ll provide a decision on it within one month.

-A: No. We’ve put together a whole new set of writing prompts, examples, and behind-the-scenes editorial advice for Vol. 3!
-Even if you’ve already completed Vol. 1 or Vol. 2, we think you’ll find plenty to write and learn from in Volume 3.
+A: No. We’ve put together a whole new set of writing prompts, examples, and behind-the-scenes editorial advice for Vol. 4!
+Even if you’ve already completed earlier volumes, we think you’ll find plenty to write and learn from in Vol. 4.
 We’ve worked hard to incorporate feedback from previous Weekly Writers, so the program has been improved and adjusted accordingly.

 Q: Will the editors give me advice on what to submit?
 What advice will editors provide throughout the program?